Making a Mid Career Switch? 5 Things You Need To Know

 Let me know when and where is good.
 Coffee’s on me.

-2. Is it a good match for your skills and interest?
+2. Is this new career a good match for your skills and interests?

-Or are you totally unsure what are the requirements?
+Or are you totally unsure what the requirements are?

 3. Money should not be the deciding factor

-It is an important factor but it shouldn’t be the key reason why you are making the move.
+Money is important, but it shouldn’t be the key reason why you are making the move.

-If it is, you might as well remain where you are, work your socks off and be the best in your current function.
-Some company will surely come by and poach you away.
+If it is, you might as well remain where you are, work your socks off, and become the best in your current function.
+Some other company will surely reach out to poach you.

-I know people who used to work in property but because of the cooling measures, they decided to exit the industry and took on franchisee – one in education and the other in F&B.
+I know of people who used to work in property, but decided to exit the industry due to cooling measures.
+They ventured into education and F&B.

-Based on my understanding, the decision was made because of the monetary potential they see in them.
+Based on my understanding, their decisions were made purely because of the monetary potential they saw in those sectors.

-The education one has since folded and the F&B one is still bleeding.
+The education venture has since folded, and the F&B one is still bleeding.

-A car enthusiast, the former also went into the car grooming business when he left property.
+Another person I know, a car enthusiast, went into the car grooming business when he left property.

 Why not give it a try before you go all out?

-It really isn’t hard to get into what you want even if you do not possess the skill sets.
+It isn’t hard to try out what you want, even if you do not possess the skill sets.

-You could go to sgcare website and search through the area of interest.
-Connect with them and help them with that function.
-It doesn’t just allow you to gain experience points but you are doing good at the same time.
+You could go to into Giving.sg and search for volunteer opportunities.
+Connect with the organisations, and help them with that function.
+It allows you to both gain experience AND do good at the same time.

-Finally you need to be patient.
-You can’t expect to change careers overnight just as you can’t expect to be successful in one day.
+You can’t expect to change careers overnight, just as you can’t expect to be successful in one day.

-A thorough career change usually will take a minimum of six months to pull off, and the time can also stretch up to a year or more.
+A thorough career change usually takes a minimum of six months to pull off, and could stretch up to a year or more.